UK-Export-Finance/dtfs2/README.md

 Pushing to the `demo` branch will trigger tagging of the current development container images with `demo` tag, which will in turn trigger a redeployment of the demo environment.
 This ensures the demo environment isn't affected by CI/CD and is only refreshed on demand.

+### Azure storage account

+This will be needed to work with file uploads and azure functions.
+You can create a storage account inside the Azure Portal GUI: Home > Services > Storage accounts > Create

+### How to run Azure functions locally

+1. Run everything as normal (`docker-compose up` from the root directory)
+2. In a seperate terminal tab, go to azure-functions directory and run `docker-compose up`

+Ideally, azure-functions would be run in the same root docker, but this caused memory issues in github actions.